 The science of headaches from motor vehicle accident cases is evolving.
 So are the settlement compensation payouts in car accident cases where headaches are a primary injury.

 We are learning more about what we do not know about head and neck injuries and how they impact the brain.
-These NFL players' lawsuits and head injuries of veterans in Iraq and Afghanistan underscore how nascent the science of these injuries still are.
+These NFL players' lawsuits and head injuries of veterans in Iraq and Afghanistan underscore how nascent the science of these injuries still is.

 The conventional wisdom had always been that you can get a concussion or a head or neck injury in a motor vehicle accident, and usually the problem would resolve itself with a little rest.
 People now realize that headaches from auto accidents can be debilitating and can last the rest of your life.Settlement and Verdict Statistics in Headache Cases

 Statistical data on the value of any personal injury claim is bound to be a little bit misleading.
 This problem is compounded with headache cases for several reasons.
 Rarely, is a headache the only injury in the crash.
 So many of these cases where there are headaches are categorized.

 There are also way too many minor headache cases that are brought that completely distort the data.
 There is obviously a big difference between, "I had a headache for weeks after the accident" and "I have had massive migraine headaches ever since the crash and my neurologist thinks it will be this way the rest of my life."
 But these two polar extremes are thrown together in the studies.